UrbanDine

 FREQUENTLY ASKED QUESTIONS

-Q Where does Nala live?
+Q Where does Bob live?

-Q May I pet Nala?
+Q May I pet Bob?

-Q Does Nala work every day?
+Q Does Bob work every day?

-Q Does Nala do “normal” dog stuff?
+Q Does Bob do “normal” dog stuff?

 We offer short-term therapy to children and adolescents (ages 3-18) who have experienced sexual abuse, physical abuse, neglect, or emotional/verbal abuse.
 Our Trauma Therapy program is approximately 10-12 sessions with one of our trained therapists who use trauma-focused cognitive-behavioral therapy (TF-CBT).
 Sessions vary in length anywhere from 45-60 minutes depending on the age of the child.
 We have both female and male staff members available to work with children who have experienced these types of abuse.
 If children are in need of long-term services following their sessions at this agency, therapists here will provide referrals for additional services.

 Animal-assisted therapy is utilized on a case by case basis.
-All kids are screened to work with the therapy dog (Nala) and the therapist makes decision on who would be appropriate for working with the dog.
+All kids are screened to work with the therapy dog (Bob) and the therapist makes decision on who would be appropriate for working with the dog.

 In order to start services our staff would need to conduct an assessment with the caregiver(s) of the children coming in for services.
 We ask that this assessment includes only the caregiver(s) and that children are not present so that we can better explain our services and gather information.
 Individual sessions for the children to attend will be scheduled at the conclusion of the assessment.